Coder-World04/Complete-System-Design/README.md

 1. High level design and Low level design

-2. Monolithic and microservices architecture and which one to choose and when?
+2. Monolithic and microservices architecture and which one to choose and when ?

 3. Consistent Hashing